1936 to 1946

 John K. McKee was appointed a member of the Board of Governors of the Federal Reserve System on February 3, 1936.
 He served on the Board until April 4, 1946.

-McKee was born in Pittsburgh, Penn., in 1891.
+McKee was born in Pittsburgh, Pennsylvania, in 1891.
 He attended local public schools and the University of Pittsburgh Night School.